KDE/documentation-develop-kde-org/content/hig/platform/settings.md

 -   Use a settings page to display settings that are persistent but infrequently accessed or changed.
-Settings that are frequently accessed and changed (e.g. an icon view style or list\'s sort order) should be located close to the views or tools that they affect, such as in the window\'s toolbar.
+Settings that are frequently accessed and changed (e.g. an icon view style or list's sort order) should be located close to the views or tools that they affect, such as in the window's toolbar.
--   Don\'t use a settings page to change the properties of a selected item.
+-   Don't use a settings page to change the properties of a selected item.
 Instead, use a properties dialog or a contextual editing panel.
--   Don\'t use a settings page for potentially dangerous developer settings like the name of an SQL table.
+-   Don't use a settings page for potentially dangerous developer settings like the name of an SQL table.
 Instead, use configuration files or separate dialogs.

 ### How to Use

--   **Simple by default**: Define smart and polite defaults so that your target users don\'t have to alter them at all.
+-   **Simple by default**: Define smart and polite defaults so that your target users don't have to alter them at all.
 -   **Powerful when needed**: Provide enough settings for the perfect customization according to individual needs and preferences.
 But even though customizability is very important for KDE software, try